 Worsening subcutaneous emphysema can be associated with malposition of a chest tube and repositioning with a new chest tube is recommended.
 A chest tube should never be reinserted as this can increase the patient's risk for empyema.

 An untreated pneumothorax is a contraindication for flying or scuba diving.
 If air transport is required, then a thoracostomy tube should be placed before transport.

 If there is a persistent or recurrent pneumothorax despite treatment with thoracostomy tube, these patients need specialty consultations for a possible video-assisted thoracoscopic surgery (VATS) with or without pleurodesis or thoracotomy.

 If the patient is discharged from the hospital after a resolved pneumothorax, recommendations should be made for no flying or scuba diving for a minimum of two weeks.
-Patients with known history of spontaneous pneumothorax should not be medically cleared for occupations involving flying or scuba diving.
+Patients with a known history of spontaneous pneumothorax should not be medically cleared for occupations involving flying or scuba diving.

 The management of a pneumothorax is often done by the emergency department physician.
 In some cases, the disorder may be managed by the ICU staff and the thoracic surgeon.
 The care of patients who have a chest tube is done by the nurse.
 All nurses who manage patients with a chest tube should know how a chest drain functions.
 Patients need to be examined every shift and the patency of the chest tube is important.
 Patients with small pneumothorax can be observed if they have no symptoms.
 If discharged the patient should be seen within 24 hours.

 |||Tejero Aranguren J,Ruiz Ferrón F,Colmenero Ruiz M, Endobronchial treatment of persistent pneumothorax in acute respiratory distress syndrome.
 Medicina intensiva.
 2019 Feb 21; [PubMed PMID: 30799041]|